levinine/javascript-matf-2019/lecture_01/README.md

 ## Lectrure 01

-In the Lecture 01 you will find folowwing topics:
+In the Lecture 01 you will find folowing topics:

 * Source code versioning
 * Intro to JavaScript platform